 In the 1960s to 1970s, numerical techniques were increasing in importance and were intensely researched at ESL.
 The Geometrical Theory of Diffraction was also a priority topic and was enhanced at ESL to achieve the Uniform Theory of Diffraction.
 ESL was at the forefront of the first applications of numerical and high-frequency methods for electromagnetics and continues to lead research into new and efficient techniques.

 Other early topics that have seeded present projects include:

 - radome research (including frequency selective surface and broadband array studies)

 ESL's tradition of excellence is still going strong, and current staff and students no doubt make impressive contributions to ESL history.

-View a more detailed history of the laboratory written by Prof. Leon Peters Jr. and a slide show of our historical events (Adobe Reader is required).
+View a more detailed history of the laboratory written by Prof. Leon Peters Jr.

 View a full detailed history of the Department of Electrical Engineering written by Prof. Emerson E. Kimberly, featuring a history of ElectroScience Laboratory in appendix VI (pg.
 82).